The Northeast Ohio Conflict Resolution Youth Symposium

 Addressing Social Justice Issues through Conflict Resolution Approaches

-The Northeast Ohio Conflict Resolution Youth Symposium for high school students and youth educators focuses on utilizing conflict resolution and dialogue skills to address social justice issues in schools and in the community.
+The Northeast Ohio Conflict Resolution Youth Symposium for high school students (8th through 12th grades) and youth educators focuses on utilizing conflict resolution and dialogue skills to address social justice issues in schools and in the community.

 Co-hosted by: Cuyahoga Community College’s Conflict Resolution and Peace Studies program and Cleveland Metropolitan School District’s Winning Against Violent Environments program.

 Additional partners: International Conference on Conflict Resolution Education, Case Western Reserve University, Cleveland State University and John Carroll University.